 Thanks for letting me know about your condition.

-Let us know when you’re ready to come back in.
+Take as much time off as you need, and let us know when you’re ready to come back in.

 Best regards.”

-How to write an appropriate get well soon message for your boss
+How to write an appropriate “get well soon” message for your boss

-As you can imagine, writing a get well soon message to your boss would still be a pretty formal affair.
+As you can imagine, writing a “get well soon” message to your boss would still be a pretty formal affair.

-After all, if you work in a traditional company that puts a lot of weight on hierarchy, you may not even be on a first-name basis with your boss.
+If you work in a traditional company that puts a lot of weight on hierarchy, you may not even be on a first-name basis with your boss.

-On the other hand, an increasing number of businesses do encourage employees to address people who are technically above them on the company ladder more casually.
+On the other hand, an increasing number of businesses encourage employees to address people who are technically above them on the company ladder more casually.

-If you work in that kind of environment, you may have already found a good template for creating a get well soon message for your boss in the guide above.
+If you work in that kind of environment, you may have already found a good template for creating a “get well soon” message for your boss in the guide above.

-Still, let’s see some examples of what that interaction might look like.
+Now, let’s see some examples of what that interaction might look like.

 “Sorry to hear you’re under the weather, chief.
 Rest assured, we’ve got everything covered here.
 You just focus on healing.”

-“Everything is under control at the office so you can take your time recovering from your surgery.
+“Everything is under control at the office, so you can take your time recovering from your surgery.
 We’ll see you soon, boss.”

 “The team was sorry to hear about your condition, but don’t worry.
 We’re all hard at work, so you can take as much time as you need to get better.”